evert/evert.github.com/_posts/2021/2021-05-05-jwt-the-default.md

 is better now, and most libraries don't do this anymore.
-However, this issue is part of a larger reason why many security experts [dislike][4] JWT: it has a ton of features and options, which means there's a large surface area for mistakes, by either library authors or users.
+However, this issue is part of a larger reason why many security experts [dislike][4] JWT: it has a ton of features and options, which means there's a large surface area for mistakes, by either library authors or users. (alternative stateless tokens to JWT [exists][7], and some of them have fewer issues)

 A second issue is 'logging out'.
 With traditional sessions, you can just remove the session token from your session storage, which is effectively